Peshawar: Climate

 With an influence from the local steppe climate, Peshawar features a hot semi-arid climate (Köppen BSh), with very hot, prolonged summers and brief, mild to cool winters.
 Winter in Peshawar starts in November and ends in late March, though it sometimes extends into mid-April, while the summer months are from mid-May to mid-September.
 The mean maximum summer temperature surpasses 40 C during the hottest month, and the mean minimum temperature is 25 C. The mean minimum temperature during the coolest month is 4 C, while the maximum is 18.3 C.

 Peshawar is not a monsoon region, unlike other parts of Pakistan; however, rainfall occurs in both winter and summer.
 Due to western disturbances, the winter rainfall shows a higher record between the months of February and April.
 The highest amount of winter rainfall, measuring 236 mm, was recorded in February 2007, while the highest summer rainfall of 402 mm was recorded in July 2010; during this month, a record-breaking rainfall level of 274 mm fell within a 24-hour period on 29 July 2010—the previous record was 187 mm of rain, recorded in April 2009.
 The average winter rainfall levels are higher than those of summer.
 Based on a 30-year record, the average annual precipitation level was recorded as 400 mm and the highest annual rainfall level of 904.5 mm was recorded in 2003.
 Wind speeds vary during the year, from 5 kn in December to 24 kn in June.
 The relative humidity varies from 46% in June to 76% in August.
 The highest temperature of 50 C was recorded on 18 June 1995, while the lowest -3.9 C occurred on 7 January 1970.

+According to the World Air Quality Report 2024, Peshawar is one of the world's most polluted city.